Traditional Hispanic Food

 Check out our list of popular Hispanic foods!
 Any of these dishes would make a tasty addition to your menu during Hispanic Heritage Month.

 1. Tortilla Espanola

 Tortilla Espanola is a classic dish that is beloved throughout Spain.
-The name translates to "Spanish tortilla," but you'll also hear the dish referred to as a Spanish omelette or potato omelette.
+The name translates to "Spanish tortilla," but you'll also hear the dish referred to as a Spanish omelet or potato omelet.
 No matter what it's called, this combination of eggs, potatoes, and onions is easy to prepare and can be served any time of day.

 A traditional tortilla Espanola is made with a filling of thinly sliced potatoes and sauteed onions enveloped by fluffy, beaten eggs.
-Some Spanish omelettes are thin, and some are thick and dense.
+Some Spanish omelets are thin, and some are thick and dense.
 There are many interpretations of the dish, which can be enjoyed hot or cold.
-Tortilla Espanola is served as a snack, a tapa, or even a main entree.
+Tortilla Espanola is served tapas style, a snack, or even a main entree.

 Empanadas are pastry shells stuffed with fillings and baked or fried to golden perfection.
 These crescent-shaped hand pies can be filled with a variety of savory ingredients or sweet fillings.
 In Argentina, empanadas are made with a flour-based dough and filled with meats mixed with peppers, onions, or olives.
 But in Belize, empanadas are made with a corn dough called masa and filled with beans, fish, or chicken.

 Every country and region has a unique take on preparing empanadas, which is why this dish is so versatile.
 To make an empanada, lay out a flattened round of dough and place a spoonful of filling on one side.
 Fold the dough over the stuffing and crimp the edges.
 Bake or fry the pastry pocket to yield a slightly crispy, flaky outer layer and a soft interior.